A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 I will make sure you get back to see them

-I promise’, yeah I know your empty promises’.
+I promise, yeah, I know your empty promises.

 ‘If Birmingham or Coventry or Kent, only miles

-you needed to go somewhere’, she said
+you needed to go somewhere, she said

 In a harsh Dublin tone.
 She knew it would

-‘It will be different in Ireland, youll see’, said John
+‘It will be different in Ireland, you'll see’, said John

-And slyed out of the kitchen.
+And slid out of the kitchen.

 COMING OR GOING?

-And slyed out of the kitchen.
+And slid out of the kitchen.

 COMING OR GOING?

-John sat on the armchair smoking a senior service cigarette,
+John sat on the armchair smoking a Senior Service cigarette,

-the smoke wafted contentment into the air, a scene came fuzzy at first then focused in the almost bare
+the smoke wafted contentment into the air, a scene came fuzzy at first, then focused in the almost bare

 room where a stranger would not be sure if they were coming or going.
 He would be back among his own people or